dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 explain spatially distributed state at a high level
 - hierarchically distributed state
+  - this enables execution of tree-like sets of behavior across cells
 - physical distribution of cells imparts some higher order hierarchical distribution of state (than just cellular)
   - e.g. groupings of cell types, blood brain barrier